Great opportunties for Finnish companies in the field of Genomics in the UK

 These opportunities could be in the form of commercial collaboration or via inter-institutional collaborations for exploitation of IPR which may exist in UK or in Finland.

-Representatives from the University Hospitals of Leicester, the University of Leicester and University of Liverpool are travelling to Helsinki on the 23rd of August, 2017 for two days of meetings at the British Embassy, University of Helsinki and main hospitals.
-This trip is supported by Healthcare UK and the University of Leicester in follow up to the recent: Developing a vision for Genomic Medicine Conference in March 2017.
+As a concrete example of potential collaboration between Finland and the UK, the representatives from the University Hospitals of Leicester, the University of Leicester and University of Liverpool traveled to Helsinki in August 2017, for meetings at the British Embassy, University of Helsinki and main hospitals.
+The trip included also a meeting with a group of selected companies.
+The trip was supported by Healthcare UK and the University of Leicester in follow up to the recent: Developing a vision for Genomic Medicine Conference in March 2017.
+The trip was to follow up also on discussions started at the Genomics Collaboration event, arranged by Team Finland at Finnish Ambassador’s event in November 2016 (more details below), as well as a meeting by Leicester representatives with Professor Olli Carpen at the NHS Health and Care Innovation show in September 2016 at the Team Finland’s (Gateway to UK) stand.

-The main aims of this visit are to build relationships and improve mutual understanding of political drivers, patient expectations, biobanking, electronic patient and family history records.
-This will help identify future personalised and genomic medicine requirements and areas of possible collaboration based on local existing and developing expertise.
+The main aims of the visit were to build relationships and improve mutual understanding of political drivers, patient expectations, biobanking, electronic patient and family history records.
+The work now continues to identify future personalised and genomic medicine requirements and areas of possible collaboration based on local existing and developing expertise.

 Liverpool is the international leading university for pharmacogenomics, and Leicester is part of the largest NHS Genomic Medicine Centre.